 In the highly regulated financial services industry, it is important to find a PR partner with a specialty in this space to guide you through the unique obstacles you will encounter.
-In comparison to a general PR agency, a finance-focused shop will have stronger relationships with the reporters and publications you want to connect with, which means they are more likely to produce a steady stream of impactful coverage.
+In comparison to a general PR agency, a finance-focused shop will have better insights into what your brand specifically needs to stand out in your industry, as well as stronger relationships with the reporters and publications you want to connect with, which means they are more likely to produce a steady stream of impactful media coverage.
 In years past it might have made sense to choose a local “generalist” firm over a distant niche firm, but technology now makes proximity a non-factor.

 Make Sure They Practice What They Preach